We have two questions.

 - Blurring of work-home boundaries

-- Lack of structure – no set daily routine
+- Lack of structure – no set daily routines

 - Increased reliance on mobile devices